ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 #### Minimum cwnd for Pipelining {#minimum-cwnd-for-pipelining}

-For BBR.max_inflight, BBR imposes a floor of BBRMinPipeCwnd (4 packets, i.e.
+For BBR.max_inflight, BBR imposes a floor of BBR.MinPipeCwnd (4 packets, i.e.
-4 \* SMSS).
-This floor helps ensure that even at very low BDPs, and with a transport like TCP where a receiver may ACK only every alternate SMSS of data, there are enough packets in flight to maintain full pipelining.
+4 \* C.SMSS).
+This floor helps ensure that even at very low BDPs, and with a transport like TCP where a receiver may ACK only every alternate C.SMSS of data, there are enough packets in flight to maintain full pipelining.
 In particular BBR tries to allow at least 2 data packets in flight and ACKs for at least 2 data packets on the path from receiver to sender.